Breaking Down The Sacramento Kings Schedule

-It has been over three months since the Kings were readying themselves to face the New Orleans Pelicans back on March 11th.
+It has been over four months since the Kings were readying themselves to face the New Orleans Pelicans back on March 11th.

 The NBA has put a plan into place that could be the best chance at successfully finishing the 2019-20 season, with 22 teams traveling to Orlando, Florida to play out the remainder of the season at the ‘bubble’ sit of the ESPN Wide World of Sports.

-With strict health guidelines and a bevy of safety precautions and testing, there is optimism that this plan could work.
+With strict health guidelines and a bevy of safety precautions, daily testing and health guidelines, there is a strong confidence that this plan will work for the league restart.

-If all goes well, Sacramento will be back in action on July 31st when they face the San Antonio Spurs.
+Sacramento will be back in action on this Friday, July 31st when they face the San Antonio Spurs.
 Let’s take a look at what’s in store for the Kings in their quest to snap a 14-year playoff drought.